nishanths/license/README.md

 * If command-line args are absent, it looks at the environment variable `LICENSE_FULL_NAME`
 * Finally, it uses the name from git config and mercurial config

-You can explicitly specify the name and year to use:
+The default ouput is suitable in most cases, but you can also explicitly specify the name and year:

 ````
-$ license --name Alice --year 2013 mit
+license --name Alice --year 2013 mit
 ````